 Our long-term success depends to a great extent on our ability to continue to discover and develop innovative pharmaceutical products and acquire or collaborate on compounds currently in development by other biotechnology or pharmaceutical companies.
-We currently have more than 65 potential new drugs in human testing and a larger number of projects in preclinical development.
+We currently have approximately 70 potential new drugs in human testing and a larger number of projects in preclinical development.